markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ## Hard line breaks

-A line break (not in a code span or HTML tag) that is preceded by two or more spaces and does not occur at the end of a block is parsed as a [hard line break](@) (rendered in HTML as a `<br />` tag):
+A line ending (not in a code span or HTML tag) that is preceded by two or more spaces and does not occur at the end of a block is parsed as a [hard line break](@) (rendered in HTML as a `<br />` tag):